xlfdll/Sprites/README.md

 * Visual Studio 2015+

 No need to install MonoGame SDK beforehand.
 The project will automatically restore MonoGame assemblies from NuGet during compilation.

+Before the build, generate-build-number.sh needs to be executed in a Git / Bash shell to generate build information code file (BuildInfo.cs).